Quuxplusone/BugzillaToGithub/labelmaker/README.md

 This last step is for real!
 It applies actions to the repository on GitHub.

-This will take about 3 hours to upload all 8020 updates to GitHub.
+This will take about 45 minutes to apply all 2511 updates to GitHub.
+(There are only 2511 updates, not 8293, because it turns out that most of the `invalid` and `duplicate` bugs are already marked correctly.)